 Did William Tell actually exist?
 Was there really a Swiss hero of that name who launched a folk rebellion in the 14th century by assassinating the dastardly Hapsburg overlord Gessler?
-Or is he just a convenient foundation myth for the modern Helvetic Confederation?
+Or is he just a convenient foundation myth for the modern Swiss Confederation?
 We will leave such discussions to the experts.
-His status as the best national hero rests on one fact only: he shot an apple off his son’s head with a crossbow.
+His status as the best national hero chiefly rests on one remembered fact only: he shot an apple off his son’s head with a crossbow.
 Take that Abraham Lincoln.

 3) The best army (at accidentally invading neighbours)

 Switzerland's largely non-professional armed services are primarily concerned with self-defence – not surprising given the country's powerful neighbours.
 And because Switzerland is famously neutral, the military does not get directly involved in international conflicts.
 Even better, it now participates in international peacekeeping missions.

 Laudable as Swiss neutrality may be, however, the country's soldiers have managed to accidentally invade neighbouring Lichtenstein twice in the last three decades.
 In 2007, Swiss soldiers mistakenly marched into the principality because it was "too dark", as one soldier told Swiss tabloid Blick at the time.
 However, an earlier accidental invasion in winter 1985 had far more serious consequences after stray rockets inadvertently started a serious forest fire in the diminutive country.

 Switzerland has what must be one of the prettiest military fortresses in the world.
 Dating from 1940, The Villa Rose was one of a dozen such installations located along the Toblerone line – the name now commonly given to the anti-tank defences that stretch from the Jura mountains down to Lake Geneva and which were designed to stop the Nazis in their tracks.

 Photo: Paebi/Creative Commons